develop-myposit/ub10-server-sprinkle/README.markdown

 ##Instructions

-Copy the example config file to 'config.rb' and update it with your settings.
+Update the 'config.rb' file with your settings.

 Then run the following: